mfernest/SEBC/overview/intro.md

     * Experience with a distributed application environment
 * Can complete labs by objective without step-by-step scripts
     * We focus on practicing skills and finding flaws in documentation
-* Know Linux and its common CLI tools well
+* Are proficient with common Linux CLI tools
-    * These labs have eaten and will eat non-technical attendees
+    * These labs have eaten students who did not have these skills

 ---
 <div style="page-break-after: always;"></div>

 ## <center> <a name="course_objectives"/a> Course Objectives

-* Prepare you to install CM/CDH clusters for production
+* Prepare you to install CM/CDH clusters in production environments
-* Evaluate your field readiness by Cloudera field staff
+* Have Cloudera field staff evaluate your field readiness
-* Identify practices for ongoing development
+* Identify next steps to continue your skills development

 ---
 <div style="page-break-after: always;"></div>

 ## <center> <a name="design_layout"/a>Course Plan

-* Seven topics
+* Seven general topics with specific, up-to-date content
     * <a href="../installation/install.md">Installation</a>
     * <a href="../storage/hdfs_testing.md">Storage</a>
     * <a href="../resources/yarn_rm.md">Resource Management</a>